The Connection Between Menopause and Bone Health: What Women Need to Know

 Menopause is a natural part of aging where a woman stops getting her periods, usually in her late 40s or early 50s.
 This is a result of the ovaries decreasing in size and function.
 Menopause brings with it some common and expected symptoms, including hot flashes, night sweats, insomnia and mood changes.

-See also The Benefits of Yoga for Bone Health: Poses and Techniques to Try
+See also The Benefits of Art Therapy for Menopause Symptoms

 The Relationship Between Menopause and Bone Health